vippsas/vipps-woocommerce/README.txt

 * Fix: Fixed manual renewal orders.
 * Fix: Do not allow capturing of a subscription, only shop orders.
 * Fix: Fixed an issue where renewal orders would act as initial orders.
+* Fix: Fixed yet another IdempotentKey problem that could occur sometimes when communicating with the Vipps API.

 = 1.1.3 =
 * Fix: Fixed a critical bug where physical purchases with discounts would be charged in full instead of the discounted price when manually captured.